mearns/loglow/README.md

 do things like write the entry to console or file system, ship it to a log aggregation system, etc.

 Every enabled logger has to have exactly one receiver configured.
-If you have multiple destinations you want a log entry to go to, you can use one receiver function that delegates to multiple other functions.
+If you have multiple destinations you want a log entry to go to, you can use one receiver function that delegates to multiple other functions, but it is up to you to implement this.

 Receivers are the only part of the logging pipeline that can be asynchronous.
 If the receiver returns a promise, subsequent calls to the receiver are queued up behind that promise to ensure that logs can be handled in order.